Individualized Family Support Plan/Individual Education Plan

 The significant difference between an IFSP and an IEP is that an IFSP focuses on the child and family and the services that a family needs to help them enhance their child's development.
 The IEP focuses on the educational needs of the child.
 An IEP is an educational document for children ages 3 to 21.
 It focuses on special education and related services in schools.

 Services available through the IFSP are usually provided in the child's home.
 The federal Individuals with Disabilities Education Act (IDEA) states that services are to be provided in the child's "natural environment."
-This could include a child care setting, Early Head Start, or preschool too.
+This could include a childcare setting, Early Head Start, or preschool too.

 You as a family member have a different role in IEP.
 Your role is to support your child in the educational environment.
-You can express your concerns about the child related to education needs at the home and school.
+You can express your concerns about the child related to education needs at home and school.
 You and the team focus on the support the child's success in education.

 Services through the IEP are usually provided at the school.
 A planning meeting must also define each agency's role and financial responsibility in the child's education plan.
 The chart on the next page illustrates the differences between an IFSP and an IEP.

-You might face a challenging transition from IFSP to IEP or to any of those meeting.
+You might face a challenging transition from IFSP to IEP or to any of those meetings.
 If you want your Deaf or CODA child to get or continue to receive any support or service (interpreter and more), you will need your child to have IEP for K-12.
-Sometimes, they see the success of your child learning independently and feel that your child does not need IEP, including an interpreter.
+Sometimes, they see the success of your child learning independently and feel that your child does not need an IEP, including an interpreter.
 Or you and your Deaf child might request to transfer to a Deaf school, and they might tell you that the child is doing fine in the mainstream and declined to allow the transfer.
-If you disagree with any decision made in the meeting, they do not make the final decision for your child's education need.
-You can fight and appeal if need.
+If you disagree with any decision made in the meeting, they do not make the final decision for your child's education needs.
+You can fight and appeal if needed.

 Parent Advocacy App

-The Parent Advocacy app is designed for families of deaf and hard of hearing children who attend K - 12 programs.
+The Parent Advocacy app is designed for families of deaf and hard-of-hearing children who attend K - 12 programs.
 It aids families with advocating for their children during Individualized Education Program (IEP) meetings, 504 meetings, and other types of school meetings.

-The app is designed for you to use while on the go, while attending school meetings, or while home.
+The app is designed for you to use while on the go, while attending school meetings, or while at home.
 It helps you to prepare for the school meeting, helps you during the meeting, and helps you to continue your efforts after the school meeting.

 The Parent Advocacy app is a collaboration between the Laurent Clerc National Deaf Education Center at Gallaudet University, the American Society for Deaf Children, Hands & Voices, and the National Association of the Deaf.